Kungsleden or better known as The King´s Trail is one of the best hikes in Europe.

 This is the second part of my trip from the Kungsleden trail; you can read the first part – hiking the Northen Section of Kungsleden trail here.

 The Northern section of trail is pretty touristy with hikers, runners and even families with their kids and dogs.
 The central part is extremely quiet.
 If you are lucky, you 5-10 hikers on a good day, compared to the 50+ hikers a day at the northern section.
 You will still find STF huts on the way which are smaller and basic than the ones in the northern part.

 The Central Section of Kungsleden starts from Saltolukta and ends at Kvikkjokk.
-The distance between the two points are 74km (46 miles) and it normally takes 4 days (I did it in 3 days).
+The distance between the two points is 74km (46 miles), and it normally takes four days (I did it in 3 days).
 You will only pass one STF huts a day on this section if you do the trek in 4days.